Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

-While the focus of this section will be restricted to the interaction level, our aim is to eventually connect this individual-level behavior to system-level dynamics.
-In particular, for $\mathcal{K}$ as the agent's concurrency, we seek to understand the \emph{throughput} or the total agent-level service rate,
+While the focus of this section will be restricted to the interaction level, our aim is to eventually connect this individual-level behavior to system-level dynamics. \editTwo{As discussed in Section~\ref{questionSec}}, we are specifically interested in the system-level effects of concurrency or multi-tasking in service.
+We will let $\mathcal{K}$ denote the agent's concurrency level, meaning the number of customers that the agent serves simultaneously.
+Most commonly, $\mathcal{K}$ can be viewed to be a positive integer, but let us generalize this to allow any $\mathcal{K} \in \mathbb{R}_+$, where non-integer concurrency can be thought of as customer-sharing by agents \citep[such as in the patient-to-nurse ratio discussed in][]{vericourt2011nurse,cho2019behavior}.